 Our daylight analysis is undertaken either as part of the pre-planning service alongside our energy and sustainability work, as a standalone service often as part of BREEAM compliance, or most commonly as part of our M&E service where we always recommend building a computer model for daylight, energy and thermal comfort.

 We provide a comprehensive service to help clients achieve planning consent for a wide variety of building types – often in challenging or sensitive locations where specialist advice, analysis and reports are required to satisfy the planning authorities.
-We work closely with the architect and planning consultant to support them and help make sure the design addresses all aspects of relevant planning criteria, resulting in a buildable scheme which is more likely to receive consent.
+We work closely with the architect and planning consultant to support them and help make sure the design addresses all aspects of relevant sustainability planning criteria, resulting in a buildable scheme which is more likely to receive consent.

 Most local authorities have energy and sustainability requirements as part of their Core Strategies and will set strict requirements for new and refurbished buildings.
 Our planning service has developed over many years of experience in building projects from feasibility stage, and we have a vast range of experience in helping clients through the planning process.